Frequently Asked Questions about CELTA

 Where can I take a CELTA course?

-You can take a Cambridge CELTA Course at St Giles Brighton, St Giles London Central, St Giles London Highgate, St Giles New York City or St Giles San Francisco.
+You can take a full-time Cambridge CELTA Course at St Giles Brighton, St Giles London Central, St Giles London Highgate and St Giles New York City.
+The part-time CELTA course is available at St Giles London Central.

 How often does St Giles run CELTA courses?